Safety of Medicines (Evaluation) Bill

 - The Medicines and Healthcare products Regulatory Agency (MHRA): Required to provide information to the Panel.

-- The Office for National Statistics: Required to provide statisticians to the Panel.
+- The Office for National Statistics: At least two statisticians from this office will serve on the panel.

-- The National Institute for Health Research: Required to provide members to the Panel.
+- The National Institute for Health Research: At least eight members from this institute will serve on the panel.

 Powered by nyModel